emanzo14/project_2_Cookbook_App/README.md

 ## This project will include
-*  At least 2 models (more if they make sense) that represents the main functional idea for your app.
+*  A user model along with 2 others such as a recipie model and a review model that represents the main functional for the app.

 * A public API that features built in Recipes, Food Products, and Meal Planning (source: https://spoonacular.com/food-api)